dulnan/nuxt-multi-cache/docs/features/api.md

 #### Token based (x-nuxt-multi-cache-token)

-This is the authorization used when the provided `api.authorization` value is a string.
+This is the default authorization used when the `api.authorization` option is provided.
 In this case the token is expected in the `x-nuxt-multi-cache-token`
 header:

 ::: code-group